 Within cells retinoic acid (as well as the related compound 9-cis-retinoic acid) binds to specific receptor proteins that are members of the nuclear receptor family of lipid hormone receptors.
-Prior to interaction with retinoic acid, the receptor protein is bound to retinoic acid response elements in retinoic acid responsive genes.
+Prior to interaction with retinoic acid, the receptor protein is bound to retinoic acid response elements (RARE) in retinoic acid responsive genes.
 Following binding, the receptor-retinoic acid complex alters the transcriptional activity of the associated genes.
-Retinoic acid responsive genes are involved in growth and differentiation and affects expression of these genes.
+Retinoic acid responsive genes are involved in growth and differentiation pathways during embryogenesis that control organogenesis, cranio-facial development, central nervous system patterning and axial patterning.
 In this capacity retinoic acid is considered a hormone of the steroid/thyroid hormone superfamily.
 The retinoic acid receptors are abbreviated RAR and the related retinoid X receptors (RXRs) bind 9-cis-retinoic acid.
 Several genes, whose patterns of expression are altered by retinoic acid, are involved in the earliest processes of embryogenesis including the differentiation of the three germ layers, organogenesis and limb development.
-To date, there are at least 130 genes that have been shown to be directly regulated (either positive or negative) via interaction with retinoic acid bound RAR or RXR.back to the top
+Within the adult retinoic acid is involved in processes of reproduction, immunity, memory, and learning.
+To date, there are more than 530 genes that have been shown to be directly regulated (either positive or negative) via interaction with retinoic acid bound RAR or RXR.
+The canonical retinoic acid response element (RARE) in retinoic acid target genes is the direct repeat 5'–PuG(G/T)(T/A)CA–3' separated by a spacer of five nucleotides.
+This response element is referred to as the DR5 element.back to the top

 Photoreception in the eye is the function of two specialized neuron types located in the retina; the rod and cone cells.
 The rod cells are utilized only for seeing at night During the day rod cells continuously release the excitatory neurotransmitter glutamate.
 The released glutamate binds to the synaptic membranes of specialized cells called bipolar cells.
 The glutamate receptor on bipolar cells is the mGluR6 metabotropic receptor.
 For more information on the glutamate receptors go to the Biochemistry of Nerve Transmission page.
 Activation of bipolar cells induces them to release the inhibitory neurotransmitter, GABA.
 Release of GABA, thus leads to inhibition of the optic nerve.